sobhanatar/kauth/README.md

 ### Building plugin

-Compile the plugin with `go build -buildmode=plugin -o yourplugin.so`, and then reference them in the KrakenD configuration file.
-For instance:
+Compile the plugin using the instruction in KrakenD website, and then reference them in `krakend.json` file.
+For
+instance:

 ```
 //backend part of endpoints